-- Row A Displays the loop and address of the selected SLC device. - Row B This field is allows you to select the input function for the selected device.
-To cycle through the possible input functions, use the ◀► arrow keys to position the cursor under the function field; then use the +/- keys to change the function: MAN ALARM, MAN RELEASE and PRE-DISCHARGE (e.g., manual release with countdown). - Row C Displays the 20 character custom message for the selected address.
-Use the ◀▶ arrow keys to position the cursor under any of the fields; then use the +/- keys to cycle through all available ASCII characters. - Row D The 000 fields allow you to set zone settings for the selected device address in Row A. Use the ◀▶ arrow keys to position the cursor under one of the zone number fields (000); then use the +/- keys to change the zone number.
+- Row A Displays the loop and address of the selected SLC device. - Row B This field is defaulted to MANual ALARM and cannot be changed. - Row C Displays the 20 character custom message for the selected address.
+Use the ◄► arrow keys to position the cursor under any of the fields; then use the +/- keys to cycle through all available ASCII characters. - Row D The 000 fields allow you to set zone settings for the selected device address in Row A. Use the ◀▶ arrow keys to position the cursor under one of the zone number fields (000); then use the +/- keys to change the zone number.
 To add multiple zones, move the cursor to the 2nd-3rd zone number fields; then use the +/- keys to change or add the zone number.